mostofashakib/Friday/README.md

 The interview runs entirely through voice with no manual input required:

+- **Tap to begin** — a blue orb greets you on load; tapping it triggers Friday's spoken introduction and reveals the first question
-- **Friday speaks first** — questions are synthesized via OpenAI TTS and played automatically at the start of each turn
+- **Friday speaks every question** — each question is synthesized via ElevenLabs TTS and played through the browser before the microphone opens
-- **Automatic silence detection** — the microphone opens after Friday finishes speaking; after 2 seconds of silence, a 5-second countdown begins, then your answer is submitted automatically
+- **Real-time voice activity detection** — the Web Audio API `AnalyserNode` samples microphone amplitude at 100 ms intervals; 5 seconds of measured silence (RMS below threshold) starts the countdown
+- **Countdown to submit** — a 5-second visual countdown appears after silence is detected; speaking at any point cancels it and resets the clock
-- **Live transcript** — Web Speech API shows a real-time preview of what you're saying while you speak
+- **Live transcript** — Web Speech API shows a real-time preview of what you're saying while the countdown is running
-- **Server-side transcription** — the final audio is transcribed by OpenAI Whisper (`whisper-1`) for accuracy
+- **Server-side transcription** — the final audio is transcribed by ElevenLabs Scribe v2 for accuracy; falls back to the Web Speech transcript if STT fails
-- **Interrupt** — tap the animated orb while Friday is speaking to cut in immediately
+- **Interrupt** — tap the animated orb while Friday is speaking to cut in immediately and start recording
+- **Question card** — the current question is displayed in text form beneath the orb once the session begins (not before)
-- **Configurable TTS provider** — defaults to OpenAI TTS (`tts-1`, voice `nova`); swap to ElevenLabs via `TTS_PROVIDER=elevenlabs`
+- **Configurable TTS provider** — defaults to ElevenLabs (`eleven_turbo_v2`); swap to OpenAI TTS via `TTS_PROVIDER=openai`
+- **Configurable STT provider** — defaults to ElevenLabs Scribe v2; swap to OpenAI Whisper via `STT_PROVIDER=openai`

 ### Five-Agent Interview Pipeline